finanalyst/raku-pod-render/RenderPod.md

 This is done with the `.add-data` method, eg.

 ```
-$pp.add-data('name-space', $data-object)
+$pp.add-data('name-space', $data-object, :$protect-name)
 ```
-It is only permitted to write to a name-space once.
-An attempt to overwrite the data will throw an <X::ProcessedPod::NamespaceConflict> exception.
+Normally, it is only permitted to write to a name-space once.
+An attempt to overwrite the data will throw an <X::ProcessedPod::NamespaceConflict> exception unless `:protect-name` is False (default is True).

 # Rendering Strategy
 A rendering strategy is required for a complex task consisting of many Pod sources.
 A rendering strategy has to consider: